 Joined Boston Ballet in 2010

-Almeida has been invited to perform as a principal guest artist with Ballet Concerto de Puerto Rico, The Cuban Classical Ballet of Miami, The Miami International Ballet Festival, The Baltic Ballet Festival, The NBA Ballet in Japan, The Slovene National Opera and Ballet, The Mississippi Metropolitan Ballet, The Stars of the 21st Century Ballet Gala in Bucarest, Ballet Rosario Suarez, Open Dance Festival in Saint Petersburg, Russia and many other galas and important stages around the world.
+Gatti has been invited to perform as a principal guest artist with Ballet Concerto de Puerto Rico, Western Ballet, Ballet Municipal de Lima, Peru, The Slovene National Opera and Ballet, The Miami International Ballet Festival, The Baltic Ballet Festival, The Cuban Classical Ballet of Miami, Balletto di l’Arena di Verona, NBA Ballet in Japan, The Open Dance Festival in Saint-Petersburg, Russia, Stars of the 21st Century Galain Panama, and many other important stages around the world.

 Photo by Gene Schiavone.